yashmakhija/bms-kamra/packages/database/Readme.md

 3. Cache available seat counts in Redis to reduce database load
 4. Use a queue system for payment processing and lock management
 5. Horizontally scale the API layer to handle concurrent requests
+6. Implement rate limiting for high-traffic endpoints
-6. Monitor lock table size and performance under load
+7. Monitor lock table size and performance under load

 ## Database Indexes